-Detailed information about the Pension Plan's fiduciary's net position is available in a separately-issued FRS Pension Plan and Other State-Administered Systems Comprehensive Annual Financial Report.
-That report may be obtained through the Florida Department of Management Services website at http://www.dms.myflorida.com.
+Detailed information about the FRS Plan's fiduciary's net position is available in a separately-issued FRS Pension Plan and Other State-Administered Systems Comprehensive Annual Financial Report.
+That report may be obtained through the Florida Department of Management Services website (www.dms.myflorida.com).